Join us for the 2025 Warren Alpert Foundation Prize symposium. Register

 Wesley Sundquist | 2025 Recipient

-Wes Sundquist is Samuels Distinguished Professor and Chair of Biochemistry at the University of Utah.
-He received a BA degree in Chemistry from Carleton College, a PhD in Chemistry from MIT, and then did postdoctoral research with Sir Aaron Klug at the MRC Laboratory of Molecular Biology in Cambridge, UK.
-His research interests stem from the lab’s work on HIV assembly and replication, and include the biochemistry and cell biology of the endosomal sorting complexes required for transport (ESCRT) pathway, and the structure, functions, and inhibition of the HIV capsid.
-He is a recipient of the Louisa Gross Horwitz Prize for Biochemistry (with Emr) and the University of Utah Rosenblatt Prize for Excellence, and has been elected to membership in the American Academy of Arts and Sciences (2011) and the National Academy of Sciences (2024).
-Wes and his wife Nola have two adult children, Chris and Emily.
+Wes Sundquist is the Samuels Distinguished Professor and Chair of the Department of Biochemistry at the University of Utah Spencer Fox Eccles School of Medicine.
+He received a BA in chemistry from Carleton College, a PhD in chemistry from the Massachusetts Institute of Technology, and did postdoctoral research with Sir Aaron Klug at the MRC Laboratory of Molecular Biology in Cambridge, England.
+His research interests stem from the lab’s work on HIV assembly and replication.
+He and his collaborators defined the architecture and functions of the HIV capsid and demonstrated that the capsid could be a druggable target, supporting the development of Lenacapavir by Gilead Sciences.
+His lab also studies the virology, biochemistry and cell biology of the endosomal sorting complexes required for transport (ESCRT) pathway, and they showed that HIV usurps this host pathway to bud from cells.
+His awards and honors include the Horwitz Prize for Biochemistry (Columbia University), the TIME100 2025 list of most influential people, the Bhaumik Breakthrough of the Year Prize (Science Magazine), and the World Laureate Association Prize for Life Sciences (WLA Foundation).
+He is a member of the American Academy of Arts and Sciences and the National Academy of Sciences.
+Wes and his wife Nola have two adult children, Chris and Nola.

 Symposium Program